jsr6720/goodreads-csv-to-md/posts/2017-07-31-business-@-the-speed-(lib)(cd).md

 ## My Review 3/5

+### Date Read
+2017/07/31

+### Date Added
+2017/07/17

-Book hasn't aged well in regards to technology, but then again it's 20 years old.<br/><br/>Key take away<br/>* technology should be streamlining process<br/>* new technology should coincide re-evaluating existing processes<br/>* CEO is ultimately responsible for
+My Thoughts: Book hasn't aged well in regards to technology, but then again it's 20 years old.<br/><br/>Key take away<br/>* technology should be streamlining process<br/>* new technology should coincide re-evaluating existing processes<br/>* CEO is ultimately responsible for

 ---